 Remember that if you pin more than 50% of other people’s content, what you’re doing is working hard to drive traffic for other people.
 And you’re sitting there wondering why your Pinterest isn’t working for you???

-This could be the biggest reason why your Pinterest's potential is not fully optimised.
+This could be the biggest reason why your Pinterest’s potential is not fully optimised.
 Start by adjusting your pinning ratio from 50:50 to 70:30.
 That means you should be pinning 70% of your content and 30% others.
+You know this annoyingly popular quote that you see everywhere by Einstein, “Insanity: doing the same thing over and over again and expecting different results”.

-It's cliche but true.
+It’s cliche but true.
 This applies to your Pinterest strategy.
 You know what?
-If a Pinterest strategy doesn't work within 3 months, stop using it.
+If a Pinterest strategy doesn’t work within 3 months, stop using it.
 Start tweaking your strategy to further improve the clicks and traffic your get using Pinterest.
+Here are some possible areas for you to think about:

 What exactly is pin copy?
 Pin copy is the wording on your pin that will eventually convert your Pinterest audience to your loyal readers and followers.
 It is the MOST important element to the success of your Pinterest strategy.